RakhithJK/jgm-pandoc-wiki/Pandoc-wrappers-and-interfaces.md

 Several wrappers and interfaces exist to use pandoc in other programming languages or via a graphical user interface (**GUI**).
-A **wrappers** can be used to run the pandoc executable while an **interface** give access to the abstract syntax tree (AST) of Pandoc documents, for instance to create [[pandoc filters]].
+A **wrapper** can be used to run the pandoc executable while an **interface** gives access to the abstract syntax tree (AST) of Pandoc documents, for instance to create [[pandoc filters]].
 A **writer** is an interface that can only be used to create pandoc documents but not to modify them.

 Language	| Type	| Name and link	| Maintainer
 ---	| ---	| ---	| ---